Tips Bulletin

 Using Anti Static Spray to Prevent Dog Hair on Blankets

-If you don’t want to remove dog hair from blankets every day, consider spraying the fabric with an anti static spray.
+If you don’t want to remove dog fur from fabric every day, consider spraying the surface with an anti-static spray.

 You can also make your own homemade dust control spray with liquid fabric softener and water.
 These sprays leave an invisible layer on the material that prevents static electricity build-up from attracting pet hairs and dust.